LeoYuan0111/LeoYuan0111.github.io/_pages/about.md

 # 📨 News
-- *2022.10*: &nbsp;Our work, *FOCAREUS*, won People's Choice Award in ACM MobileHCI Student Design Competition !
+- *2022.10*: &nbsp;Our work, *FOCAREUS*, won People's Choice Award in ACM MobileHCI !
 - *2021.06*: &nbsp;Our paper, *TIVEE*, is accepted to IEEE VIS and TVCG !